 Supervised ranking models based on PLMs demonstrate the current state-of-the-art performance.
 However, these approaches require a large amount of training data in the form of (query, relevant document) pairs for fine-tuning.
 Generally, these models can be classified based on their language model structure:

-• Encoder-only: Models like monoBERT formulate the input as: [CLS] query [SEP] document [SEP].
-The [CLS] representation generated by the model is fed into a linear layer to compute the relevance score.
+representation generated by the model is fed into a linear layer to compute the relevance score. - Encoder-Decoder: Models like monoT5 and RankT5 formulate their input as:

-• Decoder-only: Unidirectional attention-based models described in the next section, such as RankLLaMA, input a prompt containing the query and document pair and utilize the last token representation as the basis for text pair relevance.
+into the encoder.
+The probability of a “True” token, generated by the decoder, serves as the relevance score for a text pair. - Decoder-only: Unidirectional attention-based models described in the next section, such as RankLLaMA, input a prompt containing the query and document pair and utilize the last token representation as the basis for text pair relevance.

 Finally, there is still a noteworthy disparity between the training objective of LLMs, which typically centers around next token prediction and the objective of evaluating query-document relevance.
 Hence, off-the-shelf LLMs do not fully understand ranking formulations.
 This section highlights some of the recent efforts towards developing ranking-aware LLMs.

-• In RankGPT, Sun et al. distilled the ranking capabilities of ChatGPT (gpt3.5turbo) into a small specialized model using a permutation distillation scheme.
+In RankGPT, Sun et al. distilled the ranking capabilities of ChatGPT (gpt–3.5–turbo) into a small specialized model using a permutation distillation scheme.
 The authors randomly sampled 10K queries from the MS MARCO training set, and each query was retrieved by BM25 with 20 candidate passages.
 The permutations predicted by ChatGPT are directly used as the target and are distilled into a student model (a cross-encoder model based on DeBERTa-large and a LLaMA-7B model was used) using a RankNet-based distillation objective.
 Their student model (435M) was able to monoT5 (3B) model.
 The authors claim that even with a small amount of ChatGPT-generated data, the specialized student model can outperform strong supervised systems, while also surpassing ChatGPT’s reranking performance.
 The code to reproduce RankGPT results is available on GitHub.

-• The authors of RankGPT also published another instruction distillation method that distilled the prediction of pairwise ranking with computationally demanding instruction (teacher instruction) to the efficient pointwise method but with simpler instruction (student instruction).
+The authors of RankGPT also published another instruction distillation method that distilled the prediction of pairwise ranking with computationally demanding instruction (teacher instruction) to the efficient pointwise method but with simpler instruction (student instruction).
 The authors argue that generally pointwise ranking is more efficient but it compromises effectiveness.
 On the other hand, both listwise and pairwise ranking methods suffer from efficiency issues.
 Listwise ranking incurs exponential time complexity of the Transformer with respect to the input length, while pairwise ranking involves $O(n^2)$ calls to LLMs when it pairs every document with every other document.
 Their distillation process led to an increase in efficiency between 10 and 100x and up to 40% enhanced performance for the open-sourced FLAN-T5 LLM during the inference stage.
 The distilled FLAN-T5-XL model also surpassed monoT5-3B on evaluated benchmarks.

 The code to reproduce instruction distillation work is available on GitHub.